fastify/fastify-http-proxy/README.md

 An array that contains the routes to handle.
 Default: `['/', '/*']`.

+### `preRewrite`

+A function that will be executed before rewriting the URL.
+It receives the URL, the request parameters and the prefix and must return the new URL.

+The function cannot return a promise.

 ### `websocket`

 This module has _partial_ support for forwarding websockets by passing a